treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 ### Diff

-Provides a 2-way diff between two tables.
+Provides a two-way diff between two tables.
 Shows added`+` , removed`-` and changed`~` partitions and columns.

 Example:

-Suppose that we made some changes on the copied table `inventory` on schema `example_branch` and we want to view the changes before merging back to `inventory` on schema `default`.
+Suppose you made some changes on the copied table `inventory` on schema `example_branch` and now want to view the changes before merging back to `inventory` on schema `default`.

 Hive:
 ```bash
 lakectl metastore diff --type hive --address thrift://hive-metastore:9083 --from-schema example_branch --from-table branch --to-schema default --to-table inventory
 ```

-The output will be something like:
+The output will look like this:

 ```
 Columns are identical